Our Calendar of Activities

 Flags carefully selected as communication is so important for stroke survivors.

 SAS has grown over the years and continues to expand.
-Presently on a twice weekly basis we have available to our members two Physiotherapists, two Speech and Language Therapists and a Well -Being Therapist.
+At our meetings on a Tuesday and Friday there are two speech and language therapists, two physiotherapists and a well being therapists who hold sessions.
 We are also indebted to over twenty-five volunteers who enable SAS to operate and are totally invaluable.

 Social activities are a vital part of SAS.
-We are joined regularly by guest speakers, a wide range of wildlife visit our members and various games played.
+We are regularly joined by guest speakers and our members have enjoyed visits from a wide range of wildlife, including donkeys, owls, and guide dogs.
+Many board games are also played during our sessions.
 In recent times a Friday singing group has formed that creates song and laughter, a wonderful combination.

-We also arrange a number of external trips during the year which are extremely popular.
+We also arrange a number of trips during the year which are extremely popular, such as; Sailing, local Craft Fairs and Music events.

 As well as our sessions on a Tuesday and Friday, on a Wednesday morning SAS has an art club.
 The members produce a phenomenal quality of work and quite a number have learned to paint with a different hand as a consequence of their stroke.